-You’d think being the CEO of Justin’s would mean lots of almond-butter sandwiches for dinner.
+You'd think being the CEO of Justin's would mean lots of almond-butter sandwiches for dinner.
 While Justin Gold definitely gets his fill, he also makes sure to load up on greens—no matter how late he gets home.
-“I’ll throw together whatever vegetables are in my fridge and heat up a veggie patty to sprinkle on top,” Gold says.
+"I'll throw together whatever vegetables are in my fridge and heat up a veggie patty to sprinkle on top," Gold says of his healthy late night dinner idea.
 (So does that mean he still has peanut-butter cups for dessert?)

 If you're not getting home until super late, it's important to give your body something easy to digest so you aren't up half the night listening to your stomach churn.
 Smoothies are a safe bet, but that just won't cut it for Good Zebra Spirit Animal Crackers founder Erika Szychowski—she wants something she can dig a spoon into.

-“I put blueberries, unsweetened almond milk, and ice into a blender and pulse, so it turns into a slushie, not all the way blended,” she says.
-“Then, I put it in a bowl.”
+"I put blueberries, unsweetened almond milk, and ice into a blender and pulse, so it turns into a slushie, not all the way blended," she says, giving her healthy late night dinner recipe.
+"Then, I put it in a bowl."
 Make it even heartier by sprinkling some granola or pumpkin seeds on top and you have yourself a pretty sweet dinner—literally.

 As the author of a slew of vegan cookbooks and owner of two restaurants, Isa Chandra Moskowitz made a name for herself by crafting healthy, flavorful recipes.
 But even she isn't above getting her dinner from a can.